 Child development happens physically, emotionally, socially, and intellectually during this time.
 To make an analogy, if you were constructing a large building, you have to make sure that it has a solid foundation so that the rest of the building can stand tall and strong for many years to come.
 If the foundation is not strong, the building will have trouble standing on its own.
 Just like people, if our foundations are not solid, we find it more difficult to be successful in our relationships with others, work, health, and ourselves.
 So, it cannot be stressed enough how important the family is in development of a child.

-Ultimately, the family will be responsible for shaping a child and developing their values, skills, socialization, and security during these childhood development stages.
+Ultimately, the family will be responsible for shaping a child and influencing their values, skills, socialization, and security during these childhood development stages.

 We generally understand values to mean an understanding between what is right and what is wrong.
 As a society, we have norms and values, and these function in conjunction with personal values and norms.